World War II Private Guided Tour in Europe

 (Paris, Normandy, Amsterdam, Maastricht, Liege, Berlin)

 May 11, 2015, to May 23 with Gregg, Maureen, Coleen and Donald.
-This World War II private guided tour was personally designed and personally led as a tour manager to show you what is possible in Europe with Travels with Audrey.
+This World War II private guided tour was personally designed and personally hosted by myself.
 This was a very special private tour and request.
 Coleen and Maureen wished to visit the places and follow in their father’s footsteps during WWII.
 He was a member of the Allied Airborne Army in the 82nd Airborne Division.
-All tours are custom-designed and private.
+All private tours are custom-designed and personally hosted by Audrey.

 3 days in Paris (May 11 to 14)

 Private tour started in Paris, where the guests, after checking in to their hotel on their first day, joined me on an orientation walk in Paris including a visit to the Eiffel Tower.
 Services booked with our local wonderful guide Stephanie, for a private tour with entrances to Notre-Dame, the Louvre museum and Versailles (State Apartments of the King and Queen, Hall of Mirrors, King’s Chamber and walked through the gardens).

 3 days in Sainte-Mère-Église (May 14 to 17)

 Traveled by train to Sainte-Mère-Église where a private tour was arranged of the WWII landing sites, Utah and Omaha beaches, Pointe du Hoc (Operation Overlord).
 Guests also enjoyed a full day private tour to Mont-Saint-Michel.
 In Sainte-Mère-Église visits to the Airborne museum and of course the church where a mannequin representing John Steele hangs to remember his story were included.

 May 17 – Train travel day and orientation walk in Amsterdam